Optimal Satellite Constellation Configuration Design: A Collection of Mixed Integer Linear Programs: Constellation Configuration Design Optimization Problem Formulations

 \subsection{Notation and Definitions}

-We define the following general sets, parameters, and decision variables applicable to all problems discussed in this paper.
+We define the following general sets, parameters, and decision variables applicable to all formulations discussed in this paper.
 A summary is provided in Table~\ref{table:parameters_general}.
-Definitions specific to individual problems will be addressed in their respective subsections.
+Definitions specific to individual formulations will be addressed in their respective subsections.

-Let $\mathcal{T}$ denote the set of discrete uniform time steps, with index $t$ and cardinality $T$.
-The cardinality of the set denotes the number of time steps.
+Let $\mathcal{T}$ denote the set of discrete time steps, with index $t$ and cardinality $T$.
+The definition of this set depends on the mission epoch, mission duration, and time step size (or the number of time steps).
 Let $\mathcal{J}$ denote the set of orbital slots, with index $j$ and cardinality $J$.
-Each orbital slot $j$ is characterized by its initial position and velocity vectors defined at the epoch $t_1$.
-Further, each orbital slot is associated with a cost parameter $c_j \in \mathbb{R}_{\ge0}$, for all $j \in \mathcal{J}$.
-The cost parameter can be defined differently for various mission scenarios, aiming to capture specific features.
-For instance, $c_j$ could represent the cost of deploying a satellite to orbital slot $j$, or it could signify the station-keeping cost associated with that orbital slot during the mission.
+Each orbital slot is characterized by a unique set of orbital elements (or a state vector) defined at the epoch, without requiring it to conform to a prescribed orbital geometry or satellite distribution rule (\textit{e.g.}, Walker).
+Associated with each orbital slot is a cost parameter $c_{j} \in \mathbb{R}_{\ge0}$.
+This cost can be defined differently for various mission scenarios, aiming to capture specific features.
+For instance, $c_{j}$ could represent the cost of deploying a satellite to orbital slot $j$, or it could encode the station-keeping cost associated with that orbital slot during the mission.
+In addition, the constellation configuration is defined through the constellation pattern vector $\bm{x}:=\{x_{j} \in \{0,1\}: j \in \mathcal{J}\}$, where each of its elements is given as:

-We define $\mathcal{P}$ as the set of targets, with index $p$ and cardinality $P$.
-Each target can be static (\textit{e.g.,} a ground station) or dynamic (\textit{e.g.,} an airplane, ship, spacecraft).
-Each target $p$ has an associated latitude, longitude, and elevation at each time step $t$, in addition to a time-dependent coverage requirement $r_{tp}$ such that $r_{tp}$ is a positive integer greater than unity.
-That is, we say that target $p$ is covered if and only if it is visible to at least $r_{tp}$ satellites at time step $t$.
-The significance of parameter $r_{tp}$ is that it provides flexibility to the user to specify multi-fold, time-varying coverage requirements during the entire mission or specific time windows.
+Let $\mathcal{P}$ denote the set of targets, with index $p$ and cardinality $P$.
+At time step $t$, target $p$ has associated spatial coordinates (\textit{e.g.,} geodetic, Cartesian), which enable the definition of static or dynamic targets (\textit{e.g.,} ground-, space-based), visibility requirements (\textit{e.g.,} minimum-elevation angle), and a coverage threshold parameter $r_{tp} \in \mathbb{Z}_{> 0}$.
+In particular, we define target $p$ as covered if it is visible to at least $r_{tp}$ satellites at time step $t$, allowing users to specify multi-fold, time-varying coverage requirements throughout the entire mission or within specific time windows.

-The Boolean visibility parameter $\bm{V} \in \{0,1\}^{T \times J \times P}$ encodes the visibility of orbital slots over the set of targets during the mission horizon and is defined as:
+The visibility state of orbital slot $j$ at time step $t$ over target $p$ is encoded using Boolean visibility state parameter $V_{tjp} \in \{0,1\}$, defined as: